MsNixon96/MedicalChatbot/README.md

 The actions.py file contains the following custom actions:
-- **retrieve info from a disease from a database** : symptom_Description.csv and symptom_precautin.csv will be used as the disease info database.
+- **retrieve info for a disease from a database** : symptom_Description.csv and symptom_precautin.csv will be used as the disease info database.
 The function takes a disease name and returns the information about the disease to the user.

 - **predict a disease based on a user's symtpoms** : this function loads a pretrained machine learning model and uses it to predict a disesase based on a user's symptoms.
 The function returns the name of the disease.